BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/listeriapipeline/documentation_listeria.md

 --acquired
 --threshold 0.9
 ```

-The database version is indicated in the output report and summary output file.
+The database version is specified in both the output report and the summary output file.

 ## 8. Virulence characterization

-Gene detection is performed as described in [Bogaerts *et al.*](https://pubmed.ncbi.nlm.nih.gov/30894839/) using an
+Gene detection is performed as described in [Bogaerts *et al.*](https://pubmed.ncbi.nlm.nih.gov/30894839/) using an updated version of blast (`blast 2.14.0`).
-updated version of blast (`blast 2.14.0`).
-Alternative detection using `kma 1.4.12a` or `srst2 0.2.0` is available by
-changing the `--detection-method` parameter.
+Alternative detection using `kma 1.4.12a` or `srst2 0.2.0` is available by changing the `--detection-method` parameter.

-**Note:** srst2 is not available for ONT data input
+**Note:** srst2 is not available for ONT data input.

 The following databases are available: